wadefagen/waf.cs.illinois.edu/index.md

 <hr>

+## Impact

-**Impact**: I have been able to share data and knowledge with many through the use of my tools, talks and workshops at conferences, and more.
+I have been able to share data and knowledge with many through the use of my tools, talks and workshops at conferences, and more.

 - [Invited Talks, Panels, and Workshops](/talks/)
 - [Adoptions, Mentions, and Impact](/impact/)